 The general idea, then, of climate networks is to consider geographical points, which can be the grid points of reanalysis data, of a climate model, or a network of observation sites, as nodes of the network.
 A link between two nodes exists if the statistical association measure (e.g. the Pearson correlation coefficient) between the time series of the variables exceeds a given threshold.
 From this, one obtains the so-called adjacency matrix, which is essentially a list of connected nodes.
-Metrics of this adjacency matrix like node degree, edge density and clustering coefficient can then be used as indicators for extreme events like heat waves, floods and droughts (see e.g. Tsonis et al. (2006)).
+Metrics of this adjacency matrix, like node degree, edge density and clustering coefficient, can then be used as indicators for extreme events like heatwaves, floods and droughts (see e.g. Tsonis et al., 2006).

-The study of networks has evolved from graph theory; so-called random networks have been studied mathematically by Erdös and Renyi (Erdös and Rényi (1959)).
-Soon they were recognised as a very useful tool to analyse real-world networks like electricity grids or the internet and assess their vulnerability.
-An overview over networks in general and their various applications in different disciplines can be found e.g. in Newman (2003), Newman (2019), Watts and Strogatz (1998) and Albert and Barabási (2002).
+The study of networks has evolved from graph theory; the so-called random networks were studied mathematically by Erdös and Rényi (1959).
+Soon after, they were recognised as a very useful tool for analysing real-world networks, like electricity grids or the internet, and for assessing their vulnerability.
+An overview of the networks in general and their various applications in different disciplines can be found, for example, in Newman (2003, 2019), Watts and Strogatz (1998) and Albert and Barabási (2002).

 Climate networks have been increasingly used in recent years, initially mainly in a global context.
-They were applied to study global oscillation patterns like El Niño and to reveal teleconnections by Donges et al. (2009) (this paper also contains definitions of higher-level network metrics).
+They were applied to study global oscillation patterns like the El Niño-Southern Oscillation and to reveal teleconnections by Donges et al. (2009, this paper also contains definitions of higher-level network metrics).
 Tsonis and Swanson (2012) used climate networks to study decadal climate variability, Ludescher et al. (2013) developed a network method to improve El Niño forecasting, and Boers et al. (2014) did so for the prediction of extreme floods.
-It has also been shown that climate networks are able to extract interesting information about climate processes, e.g. the relation between climate and topography (Peron et al., 2014).
-Overviews over the application of networks to climate can be found in Dijkstra et al. (2019) and the review by Donner et al. in Franzke and O'Kane (2017).
+It has also been shown that climate networks are able to extract interesting information about climate processes, for example, the relation between climate and topography (Peron et al., 2014).
+Overviews about the application of networks to climate can be found in Dijkstra et al. (2019) and the review by Franzke and O'Kane (2017).
 There is also an increasing number of applications of climate networks to regional scales.
 Rheinwalt et al. (2016) studied the spatial synchronisation of precipitation in Germany using a regional climate network.
 They calculated precipitation isochrones and could identify fronts along which heavy precipitation events propagated.
-In a similar vein, Mondal and Mishra (2021) used a regional network to analyse and predict heat wave clusters and the propagation of heat wave fronts over the United States.
-Weimer et al. (2016) used a regional climate network to predict future heat periods in Europe on decadal time scales; they found that the network approach is in some regions and decades superior to the standard approach to estimate the occurrence of heat periods.
+In a similar vein, Mondal and Mishra (2021) used a regional network to analyse and predict heatwave clusters and the propagation of heatwave fronts over the United States.
+Weimer et al. (2016) used a regional climate network to predict future heatwaves in Europe on decadal timescales; they found that the network approach is, in some regions and decades, superior to the standard approach for estimating the occurrence of heatwaves.
 More applications (regional, oceanic and atmospheric studies) can be found in the overviews mentioned above.

-In the present study, we use RCNs to analyse the occurence of past heat and drought extremes in Germany and show that they have the potential to describe the occurence frequency and spatial extent of droughts and heat waves.
-Our working hypothesis is that extremes like heat waves and droughts are characterised by spatial and temporal coherence which is reflected in the metrics of suitably constructed regional climate networks.
-We will focus mainly on the edge density as the most immediate metric, which we expect to peak for seasons where extremes occur.
+In the present study, we use RCNs to analyse the occurrence of past heat and drought extremes in Germany and show that they have the potential to describe the occurrence frequency and spatial extent of droughts and heatwaves.
+Our working hypothesis is that extremes like heatwaves and droughts are characterised by spatial and temporal coherence, which is reflected in the metrics of suitably constructed regional climate networks.
+We will focus mainly on the edge density as being the most immediate metric, which we expect to peak for seasons in which extremes occur.